 Many people from around the country are heading to Florida’s Sports Coast to #GetBackToAdventure.
 Our adventurous location has always been an unbeatable option for vacations, business trips and sporting events.
 And with the return of scalloping season in Florida, people from near and far are heading to our shores to catch our famous bay scallops by the fistful.

 Find adventure while avoiding crowds.

 Let’s face it.
-2020 has been a doozy, and while you’re ready to get back to traveling, you may be looking to avoid crowds.
+2020 was a doozy, and while you’re ready to get back to traveling, you may be looking to still avoid crowds.
 That’s what makes scalloping on Florida’s Sports Coast so great.
 You’re outside in the fresh air, on a boat (or in the water), giving you plenty of space to practice social distancing while you reconnect with your love for adventure.

 While you’re out on the water, make sure to check out our stilt houses like the American Flag Stilt House.
 Learn more on the St. Pete Life Magazine Travel article Set Your Compass for Adventure Just an Hour North.